EmpyreanMist/webbutv-uppg4/README.md

 - Add and delete tasks.
 - Mark tasks as completed.
-- Responsiv for smaller screens
+- Responsive for smaller screens

 ## Technologies Used